 Is selling on Amazon Handmade worth it?

 Absolutely!
 If you’re just starting your handmade business or are only able to work on your handmade business part-time, I would suggest only putting a few items on Amazon at first to be sure you don’t get overwhelmed with orders.

-Which one is better Etsy or Amazon?
+Which one is better for handmade sellers, Etsy or Amazon?

 It all depends on what your business goals are and how much time you have to work on your handmade business.
 If you want to go all in and make serious money, I say do both!
 That’s how I’ve built my business up to $10,000 months and it’s changed my life.